espitia01/T5FoldingNet/README.md

 The model is hosted <a href="https://huggingface.co/gespitia1/T5FoldNet">here</a>

+To plot the output, simply use the HPShow helper function found in this <a href = "https://github.com/espitia01/HPSampler">repository</a>
 ## Post-processing

 To improve the accuracy of the model's predictions, several post-processing steps can be considered: